A primer on semiconvex functions in general potential theories: Strict comparison with minimal monotonicity and semiconvex functions

 which is easily seen to be \eqref{tosptineq}.
 Finally, all the remaining properties to prove easily follow again from \cite[Proposition~3.7]{user}. \end{proof}

-We conclude with some reflections on the role of quasi-convex approximation in strict comparison under minimal monotonicity.
+We conclude with some reflections on the role of semiconvex approximation in strict comparison under minimal monotonicity.

-\begin{remark}[Strict comparison and quasi-convex approximation] The proof of Theorem \ref{sccc} above is an ``almost conventional'' viscosity theory proof in that it exploits a potential-theoretic formulation of the conventional Theorem on Sums (based on the doubling of variables and penalization).
-Quasi-convex approximation (by way of the supconvolution) appears implicitly in the proof, since it plays a crucial role in the proof of the Theorem on Sums.
+\begin{remark}[Strict comparison and semiconvex approximation] \sid{semiconvex!approximation} The proof of Theorem \ref{sccc} above is an ``almost conventional'' viscosity theory proof in that it exploits a potential-theoretic formulation of the conventional Theorem on Sums, based on the doubling of variables and penalization.
+Semiconvex approximation, by way of the sup-convolution, appears implicitly in the proof, since it plays a crucial role in the proof of the Theorem on Sums.

-One might ask if an explicit use of the quasi-convex approximation technique can reduce Theorem \ref{sccc} to the quasi-convex version of Theorem \ref{scqc}.
-If so, one would be extending the quasi-convex approximation technique from sufficient monotonicity $\call M$ (as discussed in the previous subsection) to minimal monotonicity $\call M_0$, at least for strict comparison.
-One encounters a possibile obstruction to this intent; namely, one would like to know that the quasi-convex approximations preserve subharmonicity for the subequations $\call G$ and $\widetilde{\call F}$. \Cref{prop:approx} says that this is true, provided that such subharmonics are bounded.
+One might ask if an explicit use of the semiconvex approximation technique can reduce Theorem \ref{sccc} to the semiconvex version of Theorem \ref{scqc}.
+If so, one would be extending the semiconvex approximation technique from sufficient monotonicity $\call M$ (as discussed in the previous section) to minimal monotonicity $\call M_0$, at least for strict comparison.
+We note that one encounters a possible obstruction to this intent; namely, one would like to know that the semiconvex approximations preserve subharmonicity for the subequations $\call G$ and $\widetilde{\call F}$, and \Cref{prop:approx} says that this is true, provided that such subharmonics are bounded.
+Boundedness from above on compact sets is ensured by the upper semicontinuity of the subharmonics; the problem is that they may not be bounded from below.

-Boundedness from above on compact sets is ensured by the upper semicontinuity of the subharmonics.
-The problem is that they may not be bounded from below.
-The decreasing limits property of $\call F$-subharmonics in Proposition \ref{elemprop} v) suggests that one might first approximate an $\call F$-subharmonic $u$ with a deceasing sequence $\{u_m\}_{m \in N}$ of functions which are bounded from below and $\call F$-subharmonic.
-Simple truncation from below with $u_m := \max \{ u,- m\}$ works if each constant $m \in N$ is an $\call F$-subharmonic by the maximum property of Proposition \ref{elemprop} ii).
-More generally, as seen in the proof proof of \Cref{ccsa}, one can take $u_m := \max \{ u, \varphi - m\}$ for any fixed $\call F$-subharmonic which is bounded from below.
-Unfortunately, the existence of such a bounded subharmonic $\varphi$ is, in general, only guaranteed locally (as discussed in Remark \ref{exquadsub}).
+The decreasing limits property of \Fd subharmonics in \Cref{elemprop}(v) suggests that one might first approximate an \Fd subharmonic $u$ with a deceasing sequence $\{u_m\}_{m \in \N}$ of functions which are bounded from below and \Fd subharmonic, and a simple truncation from below with $u_m \defeq \max \{ u,- m\}$ works if each constant $m \in \N$ is an \Fd subharmonic by the maximum property of \Cref{elemprop}(ii); more generally, as seen in the proof of \Cref{ccsa}, one can take $u_m \defeq \max \{ u, \varphi - m\}$ for any fixed \Fd subharmonic which is bounded from below.
+Unfortunately, the existence of such a bounded subharmonic $\varphi$ is, in general, only guaranteed locally, as discussed in Remark \ref{exquadsub}.